influxdata/docs-v2/content/v2.0/cloud/get-started.md

    To suggest regions to add, click the **Let us know** link under Regions.

-4. Review the terms of the  agreement, and then select **I have viewed and agree to InfluxDB Cloud 2.0 Services Subscription Agreement [www.influxdata.com/legal/cloud-services-subscription-agreement] and Data Protection Agreement [https://www.influxdata.com/legal/data-processing-agreement/].**.
+4. Review the terms of the  agreement, and then select **I have viewed and agree to InfluxDB Cloud 2.0 Services Subscription Agreement and Data Protection Agreement.**.

+   For details on the agreements, see the [InfluxDB Cloud 2.0 Services Subscription Agreement](www.influxdata.com/legal/cloud-services-subscription-agreement) and the [Data Protection Agreement](https://www.influxdata.com/legal/data-processing-agreement/).

 5. Click **Continue**.
 InfluxDB Cloud 2.0 opens with a default organization (created from your email address) and a default bucket (created from your email local-part).